What to do with the ashes after cremation

 - Have some put into a pendant or other jewellery, or encased in resin and used to make an ornament.

 So long as it accords with the wishes of the deceased and their loved ones and you have permission where it is needed, the possibilities are only limited by your imagination.

 Help pay towards your plans with our Over 50s Fixed Life Insurance

 Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away.
 It could help contribute towards your funeral costs or be left as a gift.
-If you are looking to leave a sum to help contribute towards funeral costs you can choose to add the Funeral Benefit Option to your plan if your apply by phone.
+If you are looking to leave a cash sum to help contribute towards funeral costs you can also choose to add the Funeral Benefit Option to your plan.
 T&Cs apply.